opentox/opentox.github.com/_posts/2012-05-02-using-ist-opentox-virtual-appliance.md

     exit

 In the code above, replace all `c:/path/to/` with the real path to VirtualBox and Putty, respectively.
+If necessary, also adjust the _VA_ name after `-startvm`.
 Then save and close the file and run it.

 ## Guest Additions